SalvoLunar/maynooth-fc-hugo/site/content/_index.md

 ---
 title: Maynooth Town Football Club
-meta: Maynooth Town Football Club
-keywords: Maynooth,Town,Football Club
+meta: >-
+  Maynooth Town F.C. is a vibrant community club that provides everyone with the opportunity to participate in and enjoy the game at a level that reflects their ability.
+keywords: 'Maynooth Town,Football Club, Vibrant, Community'
 subtitle: 1969-2020
 images:
   - imageUrl: /img/40256769780_2e47de941c_z.jpg